Esri/defense-solutions-feature-toolbox/README.md

 ## Requirements

-* ArcGIS Desktop 10.1 Advanced
+* ArcGIS Desktop 10.1 (or later) with Advanced License
-    *  ArcGIS Desktop Advanced license is required to change Representation Rules (e.g. in Append Military Features)
+    *  ArcGIS Desktop Advanced License is required to change Representation Rules (e.g. in Append Military Features Tool)
+* Apache Ant - used to download and extract dependent data and run test drivers
+* To build the .NET Solution source in source\AppendMilitaryFeaturesCS you will also need
     * Visual Studio 2010 or later
     * ArcObjects .NET Engine or Desktop Development Kit
-* Apache Ant - used to download and extract dependent data and run test drivers
+    * If you do not require the Append Military Features Tool, you may skip this requirement

 ## Instructions